DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/10 Group Data.md

 You can group data items in the Autocomplete drop-down list.

-If the data source contains ungrouped data items, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to specify the data field to group by.
+If the data source contains ungrouped data items, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to specify the data field by which to group.

 The component can also work with initially grouped data items.
 In this case, the data array should contain objects with the `key` and `items` fields: